SofiaYing/blog/docs/views/frontend/ES6/asynchronous.md

 ## How Does Asynchronous JavaScript Work?
 We use asynchronous callbacks to make our code non-blocking.

-The event loop, the web APIs and the **callback queue/message queue/task queue** are not part of the JavaScript engine, it’s a part of browser’s JavaScript runtime environment or Nodejs JavaScript runtime environment (in case of Nodejs).
-In Nodejs, the web APIs are replaced by the C/C++ APIs.

-![An Overview of JavaScript Runtime Environment](../images/eventLoop.jpg) The event loop, the web APIs and the message queue/task queue are not part of the JavaScript engine, it’s a part of browser’s JavaScript runtime environment or Nodejs JavaScript runtime environment (in case of Nodejs).
+![An Overview of JavaScript Runtime Environment](../images/eventLoop.jpg) The event loop, **the web APIs** and the message queue/task queue are not part of the JavaScript engine, it’s a part of browser’s JavaScript runtime environment or Nodejs JavaScript runtime environment (in case of Nodejs).
 In Nodejs, the web APIs are replaced by the C/C++ APIs.
 ```js
 const networkRequest = () => {
   setTimeout(() => {